tryjumping/dose-response/design.md

 TODO
 ----
-* Add a reliable replay system and turn it on
-  This will be great when I trigger a bug during the gameplay but don't know how to repeat it yet.
 * Show the doses' and monsters' locations when hitting the Perfect High (99 or 98 points SoM)
 * Kill all the visible monsters when taking a dose